xfusion-dev/icrc-151/README.md

 **Key Features:**
 - Multiple tokens in a single ledger
-- ICRC-1 compatible transfer operations
+- ICRC-1-like transfer operations
-- ICRC-2 compatible approve/transfer_from operations
+- ICRC-2-like approve/transfer_from operations
 - Persistent storage using IC stable memory
 - Controller-only token creation and minting
 - Complete transaction history